laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 title: Proverbes Et Citations
 ---

+* "There are two kinds of people: those who accept that things can be divided into two distinct categories, and those who choose to live in denial."

 * "I strongly believe that ‘if you are the smartest person in the room, you’re in the wrong room’.
 Unless you are the only person in the room."
 [Evgenia Salta](https://nin.nl/about-us/the-organisation/team/evgenia-salta/)

 * "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better."
 Edsger Dijkstra